Adobe-Marketing-Cloud/aep-sdks-documentation/release-notes/README.md

 * Update to iOS 14 method for retrieving `CLAuthorizationStatus`.
 * Updating README.md with notice of deprecation on August 31, 2021.

+## June 22, 2021

+### iOS Core 2.9.4

+* Fixed a Rules Engine bug affecting strings that contain the `&` character.
+* Fixed a bug where JSON objects containing empty strings were not handled correctly.

 ## June 21, 2021

 ### iOS AEPCore 3.2.1